alan-turing-institute/climate-informatics-2024-ae/process.md

 # Support

-There will be a 1-hour informal session for authors who are considering submitting artefacts to give an overview of the approach.
+There will be a 1-hour informal session for authors ==and reviewers== who are considering submitting artefacts to give an overview of the approach.
 This will happen online after CI 2024.

 There will also be a panel about reproducibility at CI2024 which will provide some motivation and inspiration.